 In May 2026, South Korean conglomerate Doosan announced the acquisition of a 100% stake in SK Siltron.
-The total deal value is reported at approximately KRW 5 trillion (around JPY 330 billion), sending significant ripples through the semiconductor wafer industry.
+The total deal value is reported at approximately KRW 5 trillion (around JPY 330 billion).
+This is not just a large domestic Korean M&A deal; it is a trigger for reassessing SiC wafer supply stability and supplier pricing power.

 The True State of the SiC Business Comes to Light